datamweb/shield-oauth/docs/install.md

 > 'Datamweb\ShieldOAuth' => APPPATH .
 'ThirdParty/shield-oauth/src',
 > ];
 > ```
-> to the `app\Config\Autoload.php` file, however we do not recommend this.
+> to the `app/Config/Autoload.php` file, however we do not recommend this.
 Please use the Composer.

 ## Add Required Columns